 Intra-step velocity variations.
 In most cases, the velocity is not constant during a step.
 In most gait styles the character is faster at the start and end of a step than near the middle of it.
-Supposing it constant as in [Coros et al. 2010] may cause the apparition of undesired behaviors where the controller requests the character to slow down at the start of the step, then speed up near the middle of it, and to slow down once again at heel strike.
+Supposing it constant as in [Coros et al., 2010] may cause the apparition of undesired behaviors where the controller requests the character to slow down at the start of the step, then speed up near the middle of it, and to slow down once again at heel strike.
 To limit this issue, we use a system to learn the target velocity at each instant of a step that is needed to produce a virtual force as constant as possible.
 This constant virtual force would result in the character moving at the global target velocity.
-The learning velocity curve is defined by kkey points uniformly distributed.
+The learning velocity curve is defined by k key points uniformly distributed.
 The values between those points are computed using Catmull-Rom splines.
 Our tests have shown that a value of k = 11 gives enough precision without being too time consuming.
-The learning method is based on an iterative principle (see figure 3).
+The learning method is based on an iterative principle (see figure 2).
 During a step we record the velocity of the center of mass of the character.
 When the step ends, we check if the average variation Δ{avg} between the learning velocity curve and the velocity curve observed during the step f{obs} is lower than a threshold.
 If so, we move each reference point of the learning velocity curve towards the values read in the observed velocity curve.
 To help converging without oscillations, we limit the maximum variation that can be affected to each key point to the average variation Δ{avg} .

 To control the velocity of the character we maintain an offset K{off} for each curve that will be added when reading the values.
 At the end of each step we add the observed error $Err = V_d - V{obs}$ to the offset.
+To accelerate the convergence to a stable state, we added some rules that limit the evolution of the offset depending on how the velocity trajectory has evolved.
+The most notable rule is to lower the Err by half of the average variation affected to the curve.
 So, at the end of the step s, each key point $f_s(i)$ is computed with the following equation:

-$$\begin{cases} f_s(i) = (f{s-1}(i) + min(\Delta{avg}, f{obs}(i) - f{s-1}(i))) \\ K{off}(s) = K{off}(s-1) + (V_d - V{obs}) K{evo_speed} \end{cases}$$ (1)
+$$\begin{cases} f_s(i) = (f{s-1}(i) + min(\Delta{avg}, f{obs}(i) - f{s-1}(i))) \\ K{off}(s) = K{off}(s-1) + (V_d - V{obs}) K{evo \ speed} \end{cases}$$ (2)

-With $K{evo.speed}$ a coefficient set to 1.0 for the sagittal axis and to 0.2 for the coronal axis.
+With K{evo_speed} a coefficient set to 1.0 for the sagittal axis and to 0.2 for the coronal axis.
 If the average variation Δ{avg} is above the threshold it means the character is not in a stable motion anymore.
 In that case, we stop adapting our learning curve and switch to the use of recovery steps.
 This means the controller will then ignore the user specified swing foot trajectory and use the trajectory defined by the IPM for the totality of the step.
 The controller stays in recovery mode until the average variation between the observed speed and the specified one is lower than the threshold.
 If it takes more than five steps we reset the learning curve to the constant target value and we start learning again.